ExpediaGroup/graphql-kotlin/clients/graphql-kotlin-spring-client/README.md

 parameter is omitted, it will default to using `*.graphql` files under your resources directory.
 In order to generate Spring WebClient based client implementation you also need to specify client type.

-`graphql-kotlin-spring-client` defaults to use `Jasckson` which is also the default serializer used by the build plugins.
+`graphql-kotlin-spring-client` defaults to use `Jackson` which is also the default serializer used by the build plugins.
 See our [documentation](https://expediagroup.github.io/graphql-kotlin/docs/client/client-serialization) for information on how to customize this behavior.